A Review of Diffusion-based Simulation-Based Inference: Foundations and Applications in Non-Ideal Data Scenarios: Introduction

 \subsection{Contributions}

-This review focuses exclusively on diffusion models for SBI, with two goals: \begin{enumerate}[(i)] \item to present a rigorous synthesis of the foundations underpinning diffusion-based SBI: score matching, reverse-time dynamics, sampling and discretization error, and calibration; and \item to survey what has been achieved so far (algorithms and applications) before articulating open problems on misspecification, identifiability, function-space posteriors, and efficiency. \end{enumerate} We deliberately exclude closely related but distinct families (e.g., flow matching) except when helpful for contrast.
+This article is a survey/review and introduces no new algorithms.
+The review focuses exclusively on diffusion models for simulation-based inference, with two primary goals: \begin{enumerate} \item to present a rigorous synthesis of the theoretical foundations underpinning diffusion-based SBI, including score matching, reverse-time dynamics, discretization effects, and calibration; and \item to survey existing algorithms and applications while articulating open problems related to misspecification, identifiability, function-space posteriors, and computational efficiency. \end{enumerate} Closely related approaches, such as flow matching, are discussed only when useful for contrast.